primefaces/primefaces/docs/9_0/components/tabview.md

     //tabs
 </p:tabView>
 ```

-## Ajax Behavior Events
+## AJAX Behavior Events
-_tabChange_ and _tabClose_ are the ajax behavior events of tabview that are executed when a tab is
+_tabChange_ and _tabClose_ are the ajax behavior events of TabView that are executed when a Tab is
 changed and closed respectively.
 Here is an example of a tabChange behavior implementation;

 ```xhtml